captainGeech42/callflow/README.md

 Currently, callflow only supports IDA Pro + Linux binaries.
 However, support for Windows binaries and Ghidra/Binary Ninja is WIP.

 1. Load your target binary in IDA Pro
 2. Start the callflow server: `python main.py server`.
-This will listen on `localhost:8300`.
+This will listen on `localhost:8300` by default.
 3. Load the IDA Python plugin at `ida/export_func_data.py`
     * If you copy this file elsewhere, make sure to bring a copy of `callflow/model.py` and put it in the same directory.
 The `ida/model.py` is a relative symlink.